pitvaeltajat/klapi/README.md

-# KLAPI
+# Klapi

-KLAPI is a web-based application to manage simple equipment reserve/loan/return transactions.
+Klapi is a web-based application to manage simple equipment reserve/loan/return transactions.

 ## Stack